Engineered Hardwood Flooring has some different characteristics than solid hardwood floors.

 Engineered Hardwood Flooring has minimal movement and maintains superb dimensional stability through seasonal humidity fluctuations.
 In order to prevent seasonal gaping from becoming noticeable and to reduce the amount of movement, humidity should be kept at 40-65% year round.

 Engineered Hardwood Flooring because of its cross layers of plywood and or real wood used for middle and bottom layers, engineered hardwood floors has enhanced internal balance and reduces possibilities of twisting or warping.
 Seasonal movement is minimal, while dimensional stability through seasonal humidity and temp fluctuations is superb.
 This is why engineered hardwood flooring is the better choice over solid hardwood flooring where fluctuations in humidity and temp may be significant.
+It would be useful here to invest in the best hardwood floor cleaning machine to keep the quality of this flooring at a high spec.

 Both solid hardwood floors and engineered hardwood floors are very durable, but surface wear depends on the type of finish.